Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 The closed string vertex operator is inserted on the ``top" of the cylinder at $i\infty$.
-This is a singular point, and mapping the correlator to the upper half plane generally produces a vanishing or divergent factor unless $\mathcal{V}$ is precisely a primary of weight $(0,0)$.
 Inserting the closed string vertex operator at $i\infty$ does not break the rotational symmetry of the cylinder, and in this way we can see that $\Tr_\mathcal{V}(\cdot)$ is cyclic; moreover, since $\mathcal{V}$ is BRST invariant, $\Tr_\mathcal{V}(\cdot)$ is vanishing on BRST exact states.
 From this it follows that the Ellwood invariant is unchanged by infinitesimal gauge transformation of $\Psi$; it is a gauge invariant observable.
-Suppose we have a classical solution $\Psi_\text{sol}$ describing $\BCFT_*$ in the string field theory of $\BCFT_0$.
-The Ellwood invariant is believed to be related to the closed string tadpole as
+Suppose we have a classical solution $\Psi_*$ describing $\BCFT_*$.
+The Ellwood invariant evaluated on $\Psi_*$ is believed to be equal to the shift in the closed string tadpole amplitude between the background $\BCFT_*$ and perturbative vacuum: